sharife/bluenotetx/site/content/_index.md

 about:
     heading: Cancer and Mental Health
     image: /img/cancer-stress.svg
     text: Cancer-related distress hurts.
 It affects millions, and only 1 in 5 of those who suffer from it have access to the care they need to find relief.
-Blue Note brings together cancer patients, psychology experts, and tech innovators to close the enormous gap in access to high quality, cancer-specific mental health care.
+Blue Note brings together cancer patients, experts in psychology, and tech innovators to close the enormous gap in access to high quality, cancer-specific mental health care.
     cta: Learn more
     link: /why
 ---